w9/zp/README.md

 ZP: 3D scatter plot
 ===================

-ZP leverages **WebGL** and implements **relational-data plotting language** (similar to `ggplot2` in R), presenting an elegant way to visualize data points with interactive 3D graphics.
-This package is written in JavaScript but I made an [R interface](https://github.com/w9/zp-r), using htmlwidgets.
-This R-package can be run in R-Studio.
+ZP leverages **WebGL** and implements **relational-data plotting language** (similar to `ggplot2` in R), presenting an elegant way for visualizing three-dimensional data points with a clean and sweet widget.
+This package is written in JavaScript but I made an [interfacing R package](https://github.com/w9/zp-r), using [htmlwidgets](http://www.htmlwidgets.org/) which can be run in R-Studio.

 Bug reports, suggestions and pull requests are very welcome.